kcotoi/Interactive-Report-Checbox/README.md

 * Create a Click Dynamic Action.
 * Bind the dynamic action to the Interactive Report for which you want to render checkboxes.
 * Select IR Checkbox as the true action.
-    * NOTE: Don't disable attribute "Fire on Initialization", the plugin will not be rendered.
+    * NOTE: Don't disable attribute "Fire on Initialization", if you do the checkboxes will not be rendered on page load.
 * Configure the plugin settings to fit your needs.

 ## Issues
+* Please let me know if you find any.

 ## Future developments
 * Please let me know any of your wishes